Applying for an SSL Certificate from a Third-Party Authority

-In a production environment, using SSL certificates issued by trusted third-party Certification Authorities (CAs) is a critical measure to ensure website security.
-This article will describe how to configure third-party SSL certificates in ServBay.
+In a production environment, using SSL certificates issued by a trusted third-party authority (CA) is an important measure to ensure website security.
+This document will introduce how to configure a third-party issued SSL certificate in ServBay.

 WARNING

-It is important to emphasize that third-party issued certificates only support standard domain names (such as gTLD, ccTLD, New gTLD), and do not support custom non-standard suffixes (such as .local, .test).
+It is particularly emphasized that certificates issued by third parties only support standard domain names (such as gTLD, ccTLD, New gTLD), and do not support custom non-standard suffixes (such as .local, .test).

-First, you need to apply for an SSL certificate from a trusted third-party CA (such as Let's Encrypt, DigiCert, GlobalSign, etc.).
-The basic steps to apply for an SSL certificate are as follows:
+First, you need to apply for an SSL certificate from a trusted third-party CA such as Let's Encrypt, DigiCert, or GlobalSign.
+Below are the basic steps for applying for an SSL certificate:

-Open the terminal and run the following command to generate a private key:
+Open a terminal and run the following command to generate a private key:

 Use the generated private key to create a certificate signing request:

-1During this process, you need to provide some information.
-Here is an example:
+1During this process, you will need to provide some information.
+Below is a sample input:

 Country Name (2 letter code) [AU]:CN State or Province Name (full name) [Some-State]:Hong Kong Locality Name (eg, city) []:Kowloon Organization Name (eg, company) [Internet Widgits Pty Ltd]:ServBay Organizational Unit Name (eg, section) []:Development Common Name (e.g. server FQDN or YOUR name) []:servbay.demo Email Address []:[email protected]